bruno-duart/bruno-duart/README.md

 ### Hi there 👋

+#### Welcome to my GitHub Profile

+My name is Bruno Duarte and I'm 23 years old.
+I have a bachelor degree in Computer Engineering and here you can see some of my projects!

 <!--
 **bruno-duart/bruno-duart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.